Gloria Emerson: Journalism career

 In 1956 Emerson began writing for newspapers, mostly freelancing for The New York Times, while living in Saigon, Republic of Vietnam.
 A year later The New York Times employed her to work on the paper's women's page, although she hated writing only about fashion.
 In 1960 Emerson quit to marry Charles A. Brofferio, the couple moved to Brussels, Belgium but divorced the following year.
 She was re-hired by The New York Times in 1964 to cover fashion in Paris.
 Emerson transferred to the paper's London bureau in 1968 where she covered the start of The Troubles in Northern Ireland.

 John Lennon interview

 In December 1969, Emerson conducted a contentious and heated interview with John Lennon and Yoko Ono at the headquarters of Apple Records in London.
-During the interview, she disputed the effectiveness of Lennon and Ono's anti-war campaign, which enraged Lennon.
+During the interview, she disputed the value of Lennon and Ono's anti-war campaign and questioned their motivations, which enraged Lennon.
 A recording of the encounter was prominently featured in the 1988 documentary Imagine: John Lennon and the 2006 movie The U.S. vs. John Lennon.
 Emerson said at the time—and repeated decades later—that she believed the Beatles and Lennon "could have stopped the war" had they performed for US troops in Vietnam.